September 2020 Update:

 What are Soul Matters groups?

 Unitarian Universalism entails seeking truth and meaning in covenant with others–and Soul Matters small-group ministry can extend your practice beyond Sunday mornings.
 Soul Matters groups offer an intimate community of trust who covenant to gathering for a year (or more) to explore and deeply discuss a compilation of spiritual resources each month on a topic connected to UUCL’s monthly worship theme.
+These groups currently meet online.

 Soul Matters participants help one another deepen personal spiritual practices and strengthen their bonds with each other as members of this faith community.